For information regarding Conditional Acceptance, click here.

 Foundation: 28 Credits

-The course emphasizes leadership development for complex organizations and systems through a process of self-inquiry.
-The developmental needs of the student are identified.
-Unique leadership characteristics are examined and enhanced under the lens of transformational change.
-Course content focuses on synthesis of theoretical leadership concepts with personal and professional values.
-The learner will incorporate the five pillars of the conceptual framework into administrative experiences.
-Topics are rooted in teaching solutions to real problems facing contemporary business leaders.
-The content emphasizes leadership development, core business skills, ethical comportment and social responsibility.
+In this course students gain leadership skills for success in complex organizations and systems through a process of self-inquiry.
+The content emphasizes leadership development, core business skills, ethical comportment, and social responsibility.
 The outcome of the course is a deeper knowledge of leadership, greater confidence, and a keen awareness of the values that guide executive decisions.
-A grade of B or better is necessary to successfully complete this course.
+A minimum grade of B or better is necessary to successfully complete this course.

 Quarter Credits : 4